Question: Which would you rather have — more organic traffic or better rankings?

 - University discounts

 - Improve a section of a site

 As you can see, link building software may help but isn’t necessary.

 You can learn how to apply all these link earning tactics in Chapter 5 of the Advanced Guide To Link Building.

 4. Linking Out Instead of Link Building to Rank in Google (source)

-This helpful resource shows you why linking out is a strategy, not a tactic — because when you link out, you also get these benefits:
+This helpful resource shows you why linking out is a strategy, not a tactic — because when you build quality anchor text phrases to outsiie sites, you also get these benefits:

 - Enhanced awareness for your site and brand

 - Opportunities for other sites to link back to your page